 So Republican doublespeak strategist Frank Luntz went to a Republican Governors Association meeting to tell them how to talk about the economy in the age of Occupy Wall Street, which he's "frightened to death" of.
 He had a lot of advice that was standard Luntzian stuff—find the worst-sounding way to describe a basic function of government and run with it, like rather than "taxing the rich," describe it as "taking from the rich," as if taxes were jargon that needed translation.
-But a few were particularly rich sources of humor.
+But a few were particularly rich sources of humor."Frightened to death?"
+Come on Frank.
+Frightened that your wallet may be a little lighter.

 He then asked everyone to raise their hand if they want a "job."
 Few hands went up.
 Then he asked who wants a "career."
 Almost every hand was raised.